-

 A durable gray skillet with a healthy ceramic nonstick coating, suitable for all stovetops.

-Pros: easy cleanup, durable, non-stick
+Pros: easy cleanup, durable, even heating

 -